ausdigital/ausdigital.github.io/pages/governance-model.md

 All specifications are developed in the public domain.
 To make your voice heard, you can:

  * To comment on a specification, click on the relevant "Issues List" link against any technical specification and then hit "new issue" when you land in github.
+If the discussion around your ticket indicates that it's a good idea likely to be accepted then feel free to make a corresponding pull request referencing your ticket.
  * Join the conversation by clicking on the slack channel link link in each specification page.
  * If you just want to be kept informed, then click on the Newsletter sign up link on the left hand menu.